|Attendance||UCAS code/apply||Year of entry|

 Students' learning is also enriched through the involvement of criminal justice practitioners who are invited to give guest lectures and workshops.

-Students take part in the annual School of Psychology, Criminology and Sociology theme week.
-Regular teaching gives way to a series of workshops, presentations, discussion and reading groups on a contemporary social issue, led by expert speakers.
+You will also take part in the annual School of Psychology, Criminology and Sociology themed week.
+During one week, regular teaching is put on hold for a series of workshops, presentations, discussion and reading groups on a contemporary social issue, all led by expert speakers.
+Our 2014 Gender Week, 2015 War and Peace Week, and 2016 Race and Ethnicity Week were all great successes.
+We look forward to your participation in 2017's Poverty and Inequalities Week.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.